jam-do/jam-site/src/md/whitepaper.md

 However, the graphical interface itself creates its own set of problems, such as:
 - Lack of flexibility — any problem that goes beyond the basic workflow can become unsolvable.
-- Limitations of built-in text editors: formatting, available widgets, content types, etc. (one of the most frequently mentioned problems)
+- Limitations of built-in text editors: formatting, available widgets, content types, etc. (one of the most frequently mentioned problems).
 - The complexity of the interfaces of advanced systems may exceed the complexity of solving the problem using programming or formatting at the code editing level.
 It's easy for people to get lost among the huge number of buttons and panels.
 Using complex interfaces also requires training and experience.
 - Difficulty in organizing collaboration, version control, and reviewing changes.
 - You still have to edit the code: in templates, widgets, extensions.